robhaswell/grandperspective-scan/README.md

 $ gpscan path/to/dir scan.gpscan
 ```

-# How do I install it?
+## How do I install it?

 Download a relevant release, unzip and copy to a location in your `$PATH`, e.g. `/usr/local/bin/gpscan`.

+# Project status

+This project is developed only to the point where I could complete my original task, however I will gladly review pull-requests and take bug reports in the Issues section.